joe-scotto/ArrayStepper/README.md

 # Appending

-You can do any number of operations on the `values` array as you would expect.
+You can do any number of operations on `ArrayStepperValues.values` as you would expect for an array.
 The only restriction is that values must be passed as `ASValue` since after you create the `ArrayStepper` all values are converted to this type.
-Keep in mind that `ArrayStepper` still follows the setting for [selected](#selected).
+Also keep in mind that `ArrayStepper` still follows the setting for [selected](#selected).

 ```swift
     @StateObject private var values = ArrayStepperValues(